AbdelrahmanHamdy1996/AbdelrahmanHamdy1996/README.md

 </b> </p>

 ## :books: Math person
-My passion for mathematics is unlimited, I self-studying mathematics as a journey to take GRE in math or double major in physics and mathematics.
+My passion for mathematics is unlimited, I self-studying mathematics as a journey to take GRE in Math or double major in physics and mathematics.
 ## :telescope: physics
+My ultimate goal in my life study and obtain a PhD in physics and use my skill in coding and data science in research and discover new things form data coming from telescopes and large hydron collider at CERN.
 ## :space_invader: 3D Molding & Printing
 ## :wrench: Technologies & Tools <br>